Mariah Carey Congratulates Ex Nick Cannon On His New Son

 — Mariah Trends (@MariahTrends) March 9, 2017

-Last October, Mariah Carey went through an ugly split from her fiancé James Packer.
+Last October, Mariah Carey went through an ugly split from her fiancé, James Packer.
 Their split was wildly covered by the media, with many outlets reporting that Packer had to call it quits because he couldn’t put up with Carey’s lavish lifestyle.

 Packer, who is no poor man himself (his net worth is estimated at $3.2 billion), apparently couldn’t put up with Mariah Carey spending reportedly nearly $10,000 per music session to get her hair and makeup done.